fili/ip.app/README.md

 # IP.APP API

-A free and easy way to request your current IP address.
+A free and easy way to check your current IP address.
 Without any ads, trackers, or weird requirements.

 In addition to the `plain/text` response, this API also supports getting the IP address in [JSON](#json) format and in the [HTTP Headers](https://http.dev/headers?utm_source=ip.app) responses (e.g. using the [HEAD](https://http.dev/head?utm_source=ip.app) method).